 Party.
 Samantha tells Steve she really likes Clare...so then Steve asks her what she thinks of the chancellor, and she says she has no idea, 'cause he hasn't said a word to her since that awkward greeting in the doorway.
 Steve makes a beeline over to Clare and tells her that her dad is giving his mom the cold shoulder.
 Clare says it's not what it seems, then asks Samantha if she has a decent repertoire of Christmas carols.
 Samantha's like, "Well, d'yuh" so Clare calls over her father and tells him it's time to gather people around the piano to sing songs.
 Arnold takes the opportunity to invite Samantha to sing along with them, and when she says she's game, he steers her over to his piano.

 Kelly meets Joy at a restaurant, so I guess this means she's rethinking not giving a hoot about her half-sister.
-She tells her her problem isn't with her, it's with their douchewad of a deadbeat father...and Joy is surprised to hear that they're not close, since apparently Bill gabbles about her all the time - which, in turn, surprises Kelly.
+She tells her her problem isn't with her, it's with their douchewad of a deadbeat father...and Joy is surprised to hear that they're not close, since apparently Bill gabbles about her all the time - which surprises Kelly.
 Joy tells her she's from Mexico City but that she speaks perfect English 'cause she went to school in the States.
 The two then compare notes and realize he's been a total deadbeat in both of their lives.
 He's due to arrive in Los Angeles tomorrow - but they highly doubt he'll actually show up, so they make a toast to his inevitable no show.
 Heh.
 Kelly grins and declares, "You're OK, sis" and Joy beams and replies, "You are too."
-(No she's not.)
+Even though, not so much.

 Party.
 Arnold and Samantha are sitting at the piano together, belting out Christmas carols...and both are oblivious to the party guests who are calling it a night and leaving.
 Steve looks icked out at the spectacle of the two flirting and tells Clare it's disgusting.
 A few seconds later, Arnold announces to Steve and Clare that he and Samantha are going out for a bite to eat and asks Clare to see the remaining guests out.
 As he and Samantha head out on what looks dangerously close to being a first date, both Clare and Steve are like, "Ew."

 Kelly and Joy are Christmas shopping at the mall...and Kelly grumbles that she still has to buy Valerie a gift.
 The two then compare the various gifts they've gotten from Bill over the years, and it turns out he's bought the exact same stuff for both of them.
 They're also shocked to realize that he hasn't actually spent the holidays with either of them lately, and idly wonder if maybe he has more secret children in different parts of the world.
-I'd be in favor of that storyline, since it might liven up this dying show.
+I'd be in favor of that storyline, since it'd be one way to liven up this dying show.

 Mall.
 Valerie tries to buy another sweater for Kelly, but the store is fresh out.
 She runs into the lady who's fundraising for the needy and asks her if she can have back the sweater she donated, then promptly changes her mind and decides she'd like her to have it, since she does so much for others.
 In exchange, the lady hands her a wrapped gift and assures her it would make an awesome gift for her frenemy.